tikv/website/content/docs/5.1/reference/architecture/overview.md

 ## TiKV Cluster

-TiKV stores data in RocksDB, which is a persistent key-value store for fast storage environment.
+TiKV stores data in RocksDB, which is a persistent and fast key-value store.
 This [article](/deep-dive/key-value-engine/rocksdb/) explains why RocksDB is selected.

-TiKV replicates data to multiple machines via [Raft](/deep-dive/consensus-algorithm/raft/) in case of machine failure.
+With the [Raft](/deep-dive/consensus-algorithm/raft/) consensus algorithm, TiKV replicates data to multiple machines, ensures data consistency, and tolerates machine failures.
 Data is written through the interface of Raft instead of to RocksDB.
-With the implementation of Raft, TiKV becomes a distributed Key-Value storage.
-Even with a few machine failures, TiKV can automatically complete replicas by virtue of the native Raft protocol, which does not impact the application.
+With the implementation of Raft, TiKV becomes a distributed Key-Value storage, which can automatically recover the lost replicas in case of machine failures, keep the application unaffected.

-Based on the Raft layer, TiKV provides two APIs that clients can use to interact with it:
+Based on the Raft layer, TiKV provides two APIs that clients can interact with:

 | API           | Description                                                                           | Atomicity     | Use when...                                                                   |
 |:------------- |:------------------------------------------------------------------------------------- |:------------- |:----------------------------------------------------------------------------- |